mtzgroup/tcpb-cpp/README.md

 * **Using TCPB-cpp from different programming languages:** examples available at the folder `examples/api`.

 * **Native C++ examples:** after installation with configure script, run `make example`.
 With CMake, the examples are automatically compiled and placed at the corresponding folder inside the folder `examples`
+* Before you run the example binaries, you need to launch the TC server on port 12345, `terachem -s 12345`.

 ## Notes for TeraChem Developers